Mosquito Coast: Miskito revolt

-The colonization project suffered setbacks as a result of many of the settlers dying en route and the Miskito Crown showing its dissatisfaction with the gifts offered by the Spanish.
-The Miskito resumed trade with Jamaica and, when news of another Anglo-Spanish War arrived in 1797, George II raised an army to attack Bluefields, expelling Hodgson from the country, and drove the Spanish out of the kingdom on September 4, 1800.
-However, the king died suddenly in October 1800.
+The new colony suffered setbacks as a result of many of the settlers dying en route and the Miskito Crown showing its dissatisfaction with the gifts offered by the Spanish.
+The Miskito resumed trade with Jamaica and, when news of another Anglo-Spanish War arrived in 1797, George II raised an army to attack Bluefields, deposed Hodgson, and drove the Spanish out of the kingdom on 4 September 1800.
+However, the king died suddenly in 1801.
 According to British George Henderson, who visited the Mosquito Coast in 1804, many in the kingdom believed that George II had been poisoned by his brother Stephen as part of a deal with the Spanish.
-In order to prevent Stephen from seizing power for himself, General Robinson spirited George II's young heir George Frederic Augustus II to Jamaica by way of Belize and established a regency in his name.
+In order to prevent Stephen from seizing power for himself, General Robinson spirited George II's young heir George Frederic Augustus I to Jamaica by way of Belize and established a regency in his name.

-With Spanish power over Mosquitia vanished and British influence rapidly returning, the Captaincy General of Guatemala sought full control of the shore from Spain.
-The Colombian Ricardo S. Pereira, writing in 1883, considered this act a miscalculation on the part of the Real Audiencia of Guatemala, and if they had simply raised an army and marched into Mosquitia, nobody would have questioned that the area was part of the Captaincy General once Spanish power was fully restored.
-Instead, the Spanish government heeded the old advice espoused by Gil de Taboada and Ezpeleta, and decided against Guatemala's request on November 30, 1803, reaffirming the military control of the Viceroyalty of New Granada over the Archipelago of San Andrés, Providencia and Santa Catalina (used by New Granadan coast guards as a base against British privateers, often coming from Mosquitia itself), and transferring military jurisdiction of the south-eastern part of Mosquitia over to New Granada and considering the area a dependency of San Andrés.
-While Spanish rule was never restored over Mosquitia (instead, the British occupied the Archipelago itself in 1806 during the course of the war against Spain), the Royal Decree of 1803 became the reason for territorial disputes between the Kingdom of Mosquitia and the United Provinces of Central America and Gran Colombia after Latin American independence, and between Nicaragua and Colombia for the rest of the 19th century.
+With Spanish power over the Mosquito Coast vanished and British influence rapidly returning, the Captaincy General of Guatemala sought full control of the shore from Spain.
+The Colombian Ricardo S. Pereira, writing in 1883, considered this act a miscalculation on the part of the Real Audiencia of Guatemala, and if they had simply raised an army and marched on the Mosquito Coast, nobody would have questioned that the area was part of the Captaincy General once Spanish power was fully restored.
+Instead, the Spanish government heeded the old advice espoused by Gil de Taboada and Ezpeleta, and rejected Guatemala's request on 30 November 1803, reaffirming the control of the Viceroyalty of New Granada over the Archipelago of San Andrés, Providencia and Santa Catalina (used by New Granadan coast guards as a base against British privateers, often coming from the Mosquito Coast itself), and transferring sovereignty of the Mosquito Coast over to New Granada and considering the area a dependency of San Andrés.
+While Spanish rule was never restored over the Mosquito Coast (instead, the British occupied the Archipelago itself in 1806 during the course of the war against Spain), the Royal Decree of 1803 became the reason for territorial disputes between the United Provinces of Central America and Gran Colombia after Latin American independence, and between Nicaragua and Colombia for the rest of the 19th century.

-In the meantime Prince Stephen, who was serving as king regent, along with Admiral Naul, and Captain Mariano, son of the Governor of Tubapí, went on a state visit to the Kingdom of Guatemala in 1797.
-In 1815, prince Stephen and 33 other Miskito notables gave their "consent, assent, and declaration to, for, and of" George Frederic Augustus II as their "Sovereign King".
-His coronation in Belize on January 16, 1816, in a deliberate move to secure British support, marked the end of the regency.
+Meanwhile, George II's brother Stephen made some overtures to Spain, who reciprocated by calling Stephen king and giving him the traditional gifts (albeit less frequently than to George II), but he later changed allegiances and raided Spanish held territory.
+In 1815, Stephen, styling himself "King Regent [...] of the Shore", and 33 other Miskito notables gave their "consent, assent, and declaration to, for, and of" George Frederic Augustus I as their "Sovereign King".
+His coronation in Belize on 16 January 1816, in a deliberate move to secure British support, marked the end of the regency.
 Meanwhile, Spain lost rule over New Granada in 1819 and over Central America in 1821, when the First Mexican Empire was proclaimed.